 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Go into almost any Chinese restaurant in any country, and you’ll almost always find Chinese curry on the menu.
 Chinese curry is one of the most popular dishes, and it’s believed curry was introduced to China by Indian monks.

 You can also add big chunks of potato and carrot into this recipe.
-By cooking this way, the curry is tastier and becomes a “one pot dish.”
-Literally one pot will contain all of the meat and vegetables you'll need for your busy weekday dinner and lunch.
+By cooking this way, the curry is tastier and becomes a “one-pot dish,” containing everything you'll need for your busy weekday dinner and lunch.